Hydrogen peroxide can be used in your garden.

 2. Prevents Root Rot

-However, using a diluted hydrogen peroxide solution can help stop root rot in its tracks.
+However, using a diluted hydrogen peroxide solution may help slow the progression of root rot when caught early.

 To use it, mix 1 part 3% hydrogen peroxide with 4 parts water.
 Next, water the affected plant once and let the soil dry thoroughly.